rinocloud/rinocloud-matlab/README.md

 rino.update_tags()
 ```

 This function removes the old tags associated with an object and replaces them with new ones.
-The function requires the object ID of the object with tags to be replaced and the new tags as cell array of strings.
+The function requires the object ID of the object with tags to be replaced and the new tags as a cell array of strings.
 For example, to replace the tags of the object with the ID 8898 with the tags "fast" and "new", we would type:

 ```
 rino.update_tags(8898,{'fast', 'new'});